-What is the Protocol Representation Model, and how does it affect the success of a clinical study?
-As we will see in this article, the Protocol Representation Model, or PRM, is of great importance, not only to data managers and statisticians, but to individuals and entities across the realm of clinical research: from the clinician, to the medical writer, to the study coordinator, to federal agencies, and eventually and most importantly, to the patient.
-The PRM was developed to a) support the generation of a protocol document, b) to support research study (clinical trial) registration and tracking, c) to support regulatory needs, and d) facilitate single-sourced, downstream electronic consumption of the protocol content.
+The Protocol Representation Model, or PRM, is of great importance to all individuals and entities across the realm of clinical research: from the clinician to the medical writer, study coordinator, data managers, statisticians, regulatory agencies, and eventually and most importantly, to the patient who may be treated in a research study.
+The PRM was developed to support a) the generation of a protocol document, b) research study (clinical trial) registration and tracking, c) regulatory oversight and review, and d) single-sourced, downstream electronic consumption of the protocol content under a "create once, use for multiple purposes" philosophy.
 This article offers background information on the history of the Protocol Representation Model and generation of PRM V 1.0, recent developments in the model, use cases for the PRM describing the business value of the PRM, description of a new Toolkit made available to users of the PRM and anticipated future progress in this area.

 1. Study Outline Document Template